 Blind Willie made his professional debut as a gospel artist.
 It total, he made thirty recordings for Columbia during four sessions.
 He was known to his followers as a performer "capable of making religious songs sound like the blues" and of endowing his secular songs with "religious feeling."
 Johnson's unique voice and his original compositions influenced musicians throughout the South, especially Texas bluesmen.
 He sang in a "rasping false bass," and played bottleneck guitar with "uncanny left handed strength, accuracy and agility."
 So forceful was his voice that legend has it he was once arrested for inciting a riot simply by standing in front of the New Orleans Customs House singing If I Had My Way I'd Tear This Building Down, a chant-and-response number that stimulated great audience enthusiasm.

 Johnson's celebrity career ended with the Great Depression, after which he continued to perform as a street singer but did no further recording.
 A 1944 Beaumont city directory listed him as operating the House of Prayer in that city.
-He died in Beaumont on September 18, 1945, and was buried in Blanchette Cemetery.
-Johnson left behind a legacy of musical masterpieces, some of which have been re-recorded on Yazoo Records.
+He died in Beaumont on September 18, 1945, and was buried in Blanchette Cemetery in that city.
+Anna Johnson was listed as his widow in a 1947 Beaumont directory.
+Johnson left behind a legacy of musical masterpieces, some of which have been rerecorded on Yazoo Records.
 His work includes such classics as Nobody's Fault but Mine, God Don't Never Change, Mother's Children Have a Hard Time, Bye and Bye I'm Going to See the King, God Moves on the Water, Jesus Make Up My Dying Bed, and I Know His Blood Can Make Me Whole.

 30° 03.062, 094° 06.206